If you have any queries about this policy please contact:

 You have a right to access the personal information we hold about you and in certain circumstances to be provided with a copy of that information.
 You can request this free of charge by email to email@example.com or by writing to: Timothy Syndrome Alliance, 8 Butt Street, Minchinhampton, Gloucestershire, GL6 9JP.

 If you are unhappy with the way in which your personal data has been handled you are entitled to make a complaint to the Information Commissioner’s Office.

-- test content on the website.
-For example, 50% of our users may see one piece of content, the other 50% will see something else
+- Test content on the website.
+For example, 50% of our users might see one piece of content, the other 50% a different piece of content.

 Cookies do not provide us with access to your computer or any information about you, other than that which you choose to share with us.

-For further assistance visit in your browser or http://www.aboutcookies.org.
+For further assistance visit your browser or www.aboutcookies.org.